siddhugithubrit/library-frontend/README.md

 This application allows users to manage books, issue and return books, and automatically track book quantity in real-time.

 🔹 Designed and developed REST APIs using Spring Boot
-🔹 Integrated frontend with backend using Fetch API
+🔹 - Integrated frontend with backend using Fetch API for real-time data handling
 🔹 Deployed frontend on Netlify and backend on Railway

 ---